JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 | [Shaping the response and mapping controls](./annotation-response-shaping.md) | Masking, row limits, and compliance metadata on an allow |
 | [Advisory denials in a client-side PDP](./annotation-client-authority.md) | Telling a browser which of its own denials are worth rendering |

-The first two read annotations as hints the user can act on, which is the forgiving case: ignoring one costs you a worse experience and nothing more.
-Break-glass and response shaping treat them as obligations the application has to enforce, which is a stricter contract, so read [Obligations, not hints](./annotation-response-shaping.md#obligations-not-hints) before using that shape.
-The last page is about consuming decisions rather than writing them, and it applies wherever Cedarling runs somewhere its answer is provisional.
+The quota page and most of the workflow page read annotations as hints the user can act on, which is the forgiving case: ignoring one costs you a worse experience and nothing more.
+Break-glass, at the end of the workflow page, and all of response shaping treat them as obligations the application has to enforce.
+That is a stricter contract, so read [Obligations, not hints](./annotation-response-shaping.md#obligations-not-hints) before using that shape.
+The last page is about consuming decisions rather than writing them, and it applies anywhere Cedarling's own answer is provisional because another PDP has the last word.

 ## The Mental Model